AchilleBaucher/pagespersoM/_pages/about.md

 **(Website Under Construction)**

-Currenlty looking for an Master 2 level research intership about theoretical fundations of machine learning.
+Currenlty looking for an Master 2 level research internship about theoretical fundations of machine learning.

 You can have a look on my personal and school  [projects]({{ base_path }}/projects/).